Brightline: Origins and history

 The station in Boca Raton began service on December 21, 2022, while the station in Aventura began service on December 24, 2022.
 Revenue service between West Palm Beach and Orlando's International Airport Intermodal Terminal began on September 22, 2023.

 In April 2024, Brightline recapitalized with a $3.2 billion bond issuance as part of a debt restructuring.
 This came as Brightline's operations cost $23 million more than revenue with quarterly losses more than doubled with losses widening to $116 million including interest in Q1 of 2024.
-The bond issuance was recognized as The Bond Buyer's deal of the year.
+The bond issuance was recognized as The Bond Buyers deal of the year.

 The company posted a net loss of $549 million despite doubling revenue and booking 3 million trips in fiscal year 2024.
 Operational losses represented $153 million of those losses; Brightline has never turned an operational profit.
 However, the company had $5.8 billion in assets over more than $2 billion in debt.

 In July 2025, due to continuing cash flow losses, Brightline's bond credit rating was cut to B from BB-plus by Fitch.
 Amidst financial challenges, it also deferred a July 15 interest payment on its 10% and 12% unrated tax-exempt bonds.
 However, a proposed $400 million bond to fund the proposed expansion to Tampa continued to move towards approval.
 In September 2025, the Department of Transportation delivered four new grants to upgrade safety on Brightline.
 The grants coincided with an expansion from 19 to 28 daily trips in Boca Raton.

+On May 1, 2026, it was reported that Brightline Florida raised a going concern warning, lacking liquidity for a coming debt payment.
+On September 24, 2026, Brightline Florida filed for Chapter 11 bankruptcy in New Jersey, citing disappointing revenue which left the company unable to pay billions it borrowed to finance itself.
+The company listed assets and liabilities between $1 billion and $10 billion.

 Branding and naming rights

 In November 2018, it was announced that Virgin Group would become a minority investor in the railroad and would provide rights to rebrand the service as Virgin Trains USA.
-However, in August 2020, railroad managers announced that Virgin had not provided the agreed investment money and the company would be ending its branding deal, returning to the previous Brightline brand.
+In August 2020, railroad managers announced that Virgin had not provided the agreed investment money and the company would be ending its branding deal, returning to the previous Brightline brand.
 In March 2021, Virgin sued Brightline for $251.3 million because of the broken contract.
 In October 2023, Virgin won the lawsuit and the judge awarded Virgin $115 million in damages.

 In June 2025, Brightline CFO Jeff Swiatek stated that the company was exploring selling naming rights or seeking a sponsorship deal to boost revenue.

 Service

-Schematic of rapid transit and passenger rail service in the Miami metropolitan area in 2017.
-The Tri-Rail Downtown Miami Link became operational on January 13, 2024.
+A schematic of rapid transit and passenger rail service in the Miami metropolitan area in 2017.
+The Tri-Rail Downtown Miami Link became operational in January 2024.